-Mulches, whether organic (eg. pine bark or shredded wood) or inorganic (such as crushed rock pebbles) need to fit with the formal garden character, but can be used as a contrast to the softness of the vegetation.
-For organic mulches, natural coloured fine pine bark mulch (25mm maximum particle size) is preferred or alternatively, "black gum" coloured dyed wood mulch is acceptable.
+Mulches, whether organic (eg. pine bark or shredded wood) or inorganic (such as river pebbles) need to fit with the formal garden character, but can be used as a contrast to the softness of the vegetation.
+For organic mulches, natural coloured fine pine bark mulch (25mm particle size) is preferred or alternatively, "red gum" coloured dyed wood mulch is acceptable.
 Brightly coloured dyed wood mulches, such as greens and the like, are not approved.

-For inorganic mulches, crushed rock slate and pebbles are preferred.
-The colours can be warm tones of honey and bronze in the 10-20mm size range.
+For inorganic mulches, either rounded river worn pebble or crushed rock pebbles are preferred.
+The colours can be pale creams (but not bright white) or charcoal/black pebbles for contrast and are to be in the 10-20mm size range.